liammcluckie/Low-Tide-Surf-Club/README.md

     - I wanted to add a modal into my project but since this project was solely focusing on HTML and CSS I tried to avoid using a modal that required JavaScript.
 Upon research I came across this website that easily explained how this could be done.
 Initially I copied the code in exactly and then made some changes to better suit this project.
-The changes were as small style alterations for colour, tone and size, I then added the link into my navigation bar, added a simple email form to the modal along with an image to enhance the user experience.
+The changes were as small style alterations for colour, tone and size, I then added the link into my navigation bar, added a simple email form to the modal along with an image to enhance the user experience, and removed some of the code that caused the modal to open whenever the used clicked 'back' on the browser.

 - [Stack Overflow Hover Animation](https://stackoverflow.com/questions/47960948/link-grow-font-on-hover)

-    - Even though this project was already using the [Hover.css](https://ianlunn.github.io/Hover/) for CSS hovering animation I found that it caused bugs in some parts of the site causing the link/icon to not be aligned correctly.
+    - Even though this project was already using the [Hover.css](https://ianlunn.github.io/Hover/) application I found that it caused bugs in some parts of the site causing the link/icon to not be aligned correctly.
 To fix this I copied in the code from the above link found on [Stack Overflow,](https://stackoverflow.com/) the code is commented in the CSS to be easily located.